elena19m/cloud-courses/website/docs/security/kubernetes.md

 Launching a pod is very similar to launching a Docker container.
 We will use the `kubectl run` command to do that.

-We will use the `gcr.io/google-samples/hello-app:1.0` image, with is a simple HTTP server that echoes a message when receiving a request.
+We will use the `gcr.io/google-samples/hello-app:1.0` image, which is a simple HTTP server that echoes a message when receiving a request.

 ```bash
 student@lab-kubernetes:~$ kubectl run hello-app --image=gcr.io/google-samples/hello-app:1.0